 How to make a super easy peach dump cake with pie filling, pecans, a cake mix, and a hint of cinnamon.
 Gluten-free or regular, it's the best dessert recipe!

 Of course, ever since, I've been thinking of ways to make it with other fruit.
-So far, I've come up with this very yummy peach cobbler dump cake, and a caramel apple dump cake is currently in the works.
+So far, I've come up with this very yummy peach cobbler dump cake, as well as fall-themed caramel apple pecan dump cake.

 I'm telling you, friends, dump cake is one of the easiest desserts you'll ever make.
 It's true to its name, in that you literally dump all of your ingredients into a baking dish and bake it.

 Now you can make this a gluten-free peach dump cake or chock full of gluten, whichever is your preference.
 I prefer to make it gluten-free with my favorite gluten-free cake mix (I'll share where to find it below).

 And while you could probably use fresh peaches to make a fresh peach pie filling, I just make peach dump cake with peach pie filling in the can.
 It's called dump cake for a reason, so I pretty much take that to heart.

 Ready to bake another scrumptious dessert?
 I know I am.

 What Is a Dump Cake?

 I actually wondered the same thing.
 And it's pretty true to its name.